Carey Burtt: Films

-In 2004 he completed his first feature, A Forked World which was co-written and co-directed by Tucson Weekly film critic James DiGiovanna.
-It won "Most Effectively Offensive" at the Boston Underground Film Festival in 2005.
-Burtt and DiGiovanna also collaborated on a parody of political ads, which was featured on a segment on MSNBC in December 2007.
+In 2004 Burtt completed his first feature, A Forked World which was co-written and co-directed by Tucson Weekly film critic James DiGiovanna.
+It was screened at the Arizona International Film Festival in 2005.
+That same year it won "Most Effectively Offensive" at the Boston Underground Film Festival.

 In 2019 Burtt completed his second feature Corpus Chaosum which won best experimental film at the 2021 First Hermetic International Film Festival.

 Music

-Carey's Problem formed in the summer of 1986 with Cindy Brolsma and Lisa Jenio, The Problem never quite reached its full potential but released the album "Arena of Shame" in 1990 and was produced by Dave Sardy.
+Carey's Problem formed in the summer of 1986 with Cindy Brolsma and Lisa Jenio.
+The band released the album Arena of Shame in 1990, produced by Dave Sardy.
 The song "Led Zeppelin" had college radio play and was featured in the Steve Zahn film Freak Talks About Sex which played on Cinemax.

-Gigi Disco Rock was formed in 1998 with friends and put out two CDs: "Will You Love Me?" and "More Songs For Clucky."
+Gigi Disco Rock was formed in 1998 and put out two CDs: "Will You Love Me?" and "More Songs For Clucky."

-In 1992 Burtt worked with film director/painter Julian Schnabel on his cd Every Silver Lining Has a Cloud released by Island Records and produced by Bill Laswell (released 1995).
+In 1992 Burtt composed and played guitar for five songs for the 1995 album Every Silver Lining Has a Cloud by Julian Schnabel.

+Personal life

+In June 2005 Burtt married Melissa Rachleff in Manhattan.
+His wife, Melissa Rachleff Burtt, is Clinical Professor of Visual Arts Administration at New York University's Steinhardt School of Culture, Education, and Human Development.